Submit Your Game - How?

 Q: If I'm invited to appear at the IGF Competition in March, do I have to bring my own computer or console/handheld too?

 A: Yes.
-The Festival management will provide monitors (or TVs as needed), keyboards, and speakers and supply Internet connections (if required) for all finalists at the Independent Games Festival in San Francisco, but you will need to bring your own PC/console.
+The Festival management will provide displays, keyboards, and speakers for all finalists, as well as supply additional Internet connections for those games that require one.
+You will, however, need to bring your own PC/console.

 Q: My game is complicated.
 How can I make sure that judges understand and play it correctly?